 Manuscript

-Manuscripts are to be uploaded in PDF format by the designated deadline on FFA.org.
-Upload instructions are on FFA.org.
+Manuscripts are to be uploaded in PDF format by the designated deadline on ctffa.org or CAAE.org website.
 A penalty of 20 points (10 percent of available manuscript points) will be assessed by the judges scoring the manuscripts for any late submissions.
-Manuscripts received later than the third Friday in Sept. will not be entered into the event and the speaker may be disqualified from speaking in the event.
+Manuscripts are due three weeks before the State FFA Convention to the State FFA Coordinator.
+BIG E and National FFA competition will have deadlines as defined in their specific rules and regulations.

 Manuscript requirements: